Funding a Trust to Avoid Guardianship or Conservatorship

 Setting Up a Revocable Living Trust

-The grantor will proceed with funding the trust with all or some of his assets after the revocable living trust agreement has been signed.
+After a revocable living trust agreement has been signed, the grantor will proceed with funding the trust with all or some of their assets.
 This involves transferring ownership of the assets into the name of the trust.
-She can designate the trust as the beneficiary of retirement accounts, life insurance policies, and annuities.
+They can designate the trust as the beneficiary of retirement accounts, life insurance policies, and annuities.
 The trustee—who is typically the grantor—will then manage, invest, and spend the trust property for the benefit of the beneficiary, who is also the grantor.

 How Can a Trust Help to Avoid Conservatorship?

-The grantor will not own any property in her individual name if all her assets have been funded into the name of the revocable living trust.
+The grantor will not own any property in their individual name if all assets have been funded into the name of the revocable living trust.
 They'll instead be owned by the trust and managed by the trustee for the benefit of the beneficiary.
-The trust assets therefore won't be subject to a court-supervised conservatorship should the grantor become mentally incapacitated, although the grantor might still need a guardian to see to her medical care and to oversee small daily expenses.
+The trust assets therefore won't be subject to a court-supervised conservatorship should the grantor become mentally incapacitated, although the grantor might still need a guardian to see to their medical care and to oversee small daily expenses.

-The grantor can name a successor or disability trustee in the trust agreement, someone to whom she gives legal authority to step into her shoes and take over management of trust assets should a time come when she can no longer do so herself.
+The grantor can name a successor or disability trustee in the trust agreement, someone to whom they give legal authority to step in and take over management of trust assets should a time come when they can no longer do so independently.